Kernel

 Figure: Tizen bootup sequence

 The Tizen bootup process is same as any other Linux kernel.
-Make sure that the correct machine ID and the boot arguments are passed from the boot loader.
+Make sure that the correct device-tree and the boot arguments are passed from the boot loader.

 After mounting the initial RAM disk image, initramfs